Hintertux Glacier

 The Hintertux Glacier (Hintertuxer Gletscher) is the tourist name for the glaciers of the Gefrorene-Wand-Kees, also called the Tuxer Ferner, and the nearby Riepenkees at the top of the Tuxertal, a side valley of the Zillertal in the Austrian state of Tyrol.
-Both glaciers are accessed by gondola and chair lifts and is one of only two ski resorts in the world offering skiing 365 days a year (the other being Zermatt in Switzerland).
 At its highest point the ski region reaches a height of 3250 m in the saddle between the peaks of the Gefrorene-Wand-Spitzen.
-Hintertux glacier is one of the most popular glaciers in Austria.
-It is open all year round with skiing in the winter, and hiking activities in the summer.
-In 2017, the glacier was included in the music video of Ed Sheeran's song, Perfect, which shows a romantic story.
+Both glaciers can be accessed by gondola and chair lifts.